The Pros and Cons of Georgetown

 What is Georgetown’s reputation?

-“Catholic Jesuit” “located in the heart of the DC” “tops for international relations” “great undergraduate business school” “politically active” “future senators and foreign diplomats” “beautiful campus overlooking the Potomac” “the perfect college town” “lots of rich, preppy white kids from New England” “lots of sons and daughters of foreign leaders” “great pre-med program” “everyone’s always networking” “pre-professional vibe” “lots of school spirit” “great basketball culture”
+“Catholic Jesuit” “located in the heart of the DC” “tops for international relations” “great undergraduate business school” “politically active” “future senators and foreign diplomats” “beautiful campus overlooking the Potomac River” “the perfect college town” “lots of rich, preppy white kids from New England” “lots of sons and daughters of foreign leaders” “excellent pre-med” “everyone’s always networking” “pre-professional vibe” “lots of school spirit” “great basketball culture”

 Georgetown is the oldest Catholic and Jesuit university in America.
 It’s located on a hill that overlooks the Potomac River, in the historic Georgetown section of Washington, DC.
-As a Jesuit university, the school’s mission is to encourage students to pursue their faith in God (whatever God that may be), and to use to their education to serve others and do good in the world.
+As a Jesuit university, the school’s mission is to encourage students to pursue their faith in God (whatever God that may be: you get to choose), and to use to their education to serve others and do good in the world.
 You don’t have to be Catholic to go there (although about 40% of students are), and you really don’t have be religious at all, although the school does encourage interfaith dialogue.
-As a Jesuit school, Georgetown does not (officially) have any Greek life.
+As a Jesuit school, Georgetown does not (officially) have any Greek life, though some do exist off-campus.

 International Focus.